aionnetwork/staking_pool_scripts/ReadMe.md

 ---

 1)  `Tools.jar` - as mentioned, this includes the functionality of note which these scripts depend on.
 The main entry-points are `cli.PackageJarAsHex` which takes the JAR given as a path argument and returns it as a hex string and `cli.SignTransaction` which takes a private key and other data to produce the hex string containing the entire raw transaction.
-2)  `registry.jar` - the StakingRegistry smart contract.
+2)  `stakerRegistry.jar` - the StakerRegistry smart contract.
 This is just the resource built from that project, committed here for convenience.
+3)  `poolRegistry.jar` - the PoolRegistry smart contract.
+This is just the resource built from that project, committed here for convenience.
-3)  `rpc.sh` - adapted from the pre-node_test_harness functional test demonstration, this provides some of the lower-level logic around interacting with the JCON-RPC on the server as well as functionality from `Tools.jar`.
+4)  `rpc.sh` - adapted from the pre-node_test_harness functional test demonstration, this provides some of the lower-level logic around interacting with the JCON-RPC on the server as well as functionality from `Tools.jar`.
-4)  `bootstrap.sh` - the top-level script which takes no arguments and will synchronously perform all operations required to bootstrap PoS block production on a running PoW Unity cluster.
+5)  `bootstrap.sh` - the top-level script which takes no arguments and will synchronously perform all operations required to bootstrap PoS block production on a running PoW Unity cluster.
+6)  `deploy.sh` - deploys StakerRegistry and PoolRegistry contracts.
+7)  `registerPool.sh` - registers a pool and does a self-bond.

-How to use this:
+How to use bootstrap.sh
 ---

 1)  Ensure that the cluster is in a clean state (we depend on this being the first transaction that the premined account has sent).